 There are few meals in this world better than tacos, and where better to each delicious tacos than when floating in the turquoise waters of the Caribbean.

-Situated in the middle of Hansen Bay, the lime green taco boat is one of the best and most novel places to eat on the island.
+Situated in the middle of Coral Bay (it used to be located in Hansen Bay), the lime green taco boat is one of the best and most novel places to eat on the island.
 It is only accessible by boat and aims to offer a fun and relaxing dining experience.